Indica vs sativa vs hybrid: Understanding weed strains

 Are indicas and sativas really different?

-Indica and sativa strains are somewhat different because indica plants often have short and bushy statures, while sativa plants are typically taller with narrower leaves.
+Indica and sativa strains are somewhat different—indica plants often have short and bushy statures, while sativa plants are typically taller with narrower leaves.
 However, the idea that indica strains are relaxing and sativas are more energetic has been challenged in recent years.

-The effects you feel from a strain are more related to the individual plant's chemical composition — specifically its balance of cannabinoids like THC and CBD and terpenes — than its indica or sativa label.
-Add to that that most strains available today are hybrids, and the line between indica and sativa gets even more blurry.
+The effects you feel from a strain are more related to the individual plant's chemical composition, specifically its balance of cannabinoids like THC and CBD and terpenes, rather than its indica or sativa labelling.
+Add to that, most strains available today are hybrids, and the line between indica and sativa gets blurred.

-Researchers analyzed the genetic makeup of 149 Dutch cannabis samples and found a lack of genetic distinction between indica and sativa samples.
+In 2021, researchers released a study which analyzed the genetic makeup of over 100 cannabis plants.
+It found a lack of genetic distinction between indica and sativa samples.
 In plant taxonomy, specific rules dictate which family, genus, and species are used to categorize a plant.
-These categorizations help scientists and growers identify plants with similar characteristics and provide an avenue for predicting the traits they'll carry, such as smell, appearance, and therapeutic properties.
+These categorizations help scientists and growers identify plants with similar characteristics and provide an avenue for predicting the traits they'll carry, such as smell, appearance, and potential therapeutic properties.

-When it comes to cannabis, however, the lack of available resources for research over the past few decades has resulted in a deeply rooted folk taxonomy that oversimplifies the complex makeup of cannabis and disregards what scientists are finding to be the key indicator of a cannabis cultivar's effects — terpenes.
+When it comes to cannabis, the lack of available resources for research over the past few decades has resulted in a deeply rooted folk taxonomy that oversimplifies the complex makeup of cannabis and disregards what scientists are finding to be the key indicator of a cultivar's effects: terpenes.

 Nugs and joint leaning on pile of mangos Photo by: Gina Coleman/Weedmaps